Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Tasks

 \section{Tasks}

-Reflecting discussion in \citet{talmor2020olmpics}, \citet{liu2021pre} and \citet{ jiang2022promptbert}, our main tasks are zero-shot evaluations (without fine-tuning) so as to examine the representations learned from pretraining.
+Similar to \citet{talmor2020olmpics}, \citet{liu2021pre} and \citet{ jiang2022promptbert}, our main tasks are zero-shot evaluations without fine-tuning so as to examine the representations learned from pretraining.
 We first evaluate the extent to which the rankings in Table 1 can be recovered from the embedding space in BERT and RoBERTa.
 We then look at MLM (as one of the training objectives for the models) and finally entailment (as a canonical logical task).
-In Section \ref{probes}, we also briefly consider models which have been fine-tuned on a Natural Language Inference dataset (e.g., MNLI, \citealp{N18-1101}).
+In the Appendix, we also consider a model fine-tuned on a Natural Language Inference dataset (MNLI, \citealp{N18-1101}).